 An extremely common use case for AWS environments is the backup of EC2 instances.
-It is straightforward to use scripts to automate taking snapshots of your EC2 instances, but things can quickly get out of hand as you try to keep costs under control by customizing the same scripts to handle snapshot retention, and then with different retention policies for different accounts.
-Beyond that, AWS accounts can accumulate unwanted snapshots and images arising from CI/CD processes, and these can slowly escalate AWS costs if they are not removed after they are needed.
+It is straightforward to use scripts to automate taking snapshots of your EC2 instances.
+However, things can quickly get out of hand as you try to keep costs under control.
+For example, customizing the same scripts to handle snapshot retention, and then with different retention policies for different accounts.
+Beyond that, AWS accounts can accumulate unwanted snapshots and images arising from CI/CD processes.
+These can slowly escalate AWS costs if they are not removed after they are needed.

-GorillaStack has a comprehensive suite of actions you can use automate your EC2 backups, as well cleanup EBS snapshots, images and volumes across multiple AWS Accounts and with all the access control you’d expect from an enterprise product, all without writing a single line of code.
+GorillaStack has a comprehensive suite of actions.
+You can use automate EC2 backups, cleanup EBS snapshots, images and volumes across multiple AWS Accounts.
+On top of that, you have all the access control that you’d expect from an enterprise product, all without writing a single line of code.